How can we understand dream symbols? Find out why the bible is the best dream dictionary – and it’s free!

 It is certainly possible to understand our dreams without using a dream dictionary, although they can be helpful at times.

 There could be a number of reasons why a symbol appears in a dream.
-I usually consider three potential areas when trying to interpret a symbol:
+Broadly speaking, we can consider three potential areas when trying to interpret a symbol:

 - Personal – what does this symbol mean to me personally?